Coronavirus and Public Health

 April 3, 2020

 The health and safety of Mineral School residents, volunteer staff, and the Mineral community are of great concern to us.
 For several weeks, we have followed coronavirus guidelines from the Centers for Disease Control as well as Washington state’s COVID-19 resources and updates page in this rapidly changing situation.

+What will we do this summer, with no residents roaming our halls?
+That’s a good question.
+But the pause in programming holds some benefits — we will use this time to take stock of the big picture, forge new and broader connections to supporters and partners, and work on finding ways to make Mineral School more sustainable.
+If social distancing restrictions lift, we will hold volunteer weekends at the school and possibly other programming (overnight and not).
+Maybe we’ll publish the Mineral Daily Minute.
+Pivoting is in our DNA.
 We are no strangers to unexpected acts of nature and timing in Mineral: During residency, we have hosted a funeral, an all-locals community meeting, and a 130-member firefighting team that camped out back in between trips to battle a nearby blaze.
-We’ve also taken precautions against a loose juvenile cougar.
+We’ve put on dinner for 12 with the power out.
+We’ve taken precautions against a loose juvenile cougar, and conspired to free sparrows and hummingbirds from our halls.
 All of these incidents required resident and community cooperation and communication, and are an inextricable part of the fabric of life in a rural, small community.
-We see the current pandemic as a dire circumstance but also one where, with care and caution, we can nevertheless continue to deliver on our mission to nurture artists and help them generate new work.
+We see the current pandemic as a dire circumstance but also one where, with care and caution, we can nevertheless work with Mother Nature’s timing and, in 2021, continue to deliver on our mission to nurture artists and help them generate new work.

 Please stay informed by returning to this page, where we’ll post dated updates and the latest notifications.